docker-library/docs/swift/README-short.txt

-Swift is a general-purpose programming language using a modern approach to safety and performance.
+Swift is a high-performance system programming language.
+To learn more about the programming language, visit [swift.org](https://swift.org).